|19TH CENTURY SHERIFFS

 Three patrol divisions, East, West and The Woodlands respond to calls for service, conduct investigations and engage in community policing efforts.

 The Sheriff’s Office also has case Detectives dedicated to responding to and investigating serious felony offenses against persons and property assigned to the Criminal Investigations Division.
 In addition, Crime Scene Investigators assigned to the agency’s crime lab respond to major crimes such as homicide and robberies.
-The agency has sworn Detectives and Deputies who perform specialized functions or investigate or patrol for specific types of crime.
+The agency has sworn Detectives and Deputies who perform specialized functions, investigate or patrol for specific types of crime.
 These functions include those assigned to the Criminal Investigations Division investigating Narcotics, Auto Theft, Vice, Gangs and computer crimes, those attached to the patrol divisions performing Traffic Enforcement and the Auto Theft Task Force, and those contained within the Homeland Security Division working with federal agencies on terrorism-related cases.

 Many of the specialized functions are assigned to the Homeland Security Division, which was established in 2017 and includes the Special Response Group, sourced from employees in other divisions and activated in order to control large-scale disturbances, the Crisis Negotiations Team (CNT), again sourced from employees in other divisions, the Special Weapons and Tactics Team (SWAT), the section of both narcotics and explosive detector working dogs (K-9s) and a pilot and fixed-wing aircraft.

 The Law Enforcement Information Technology Division performs standard IT services in addition to maintenance of the combined Records Management, Computer-Aided Dispatch and Jail Management System.

-A portion of the agency’s sworn personnel are assigned to the Executive Division, since these positions require a commissioned officer familiar with field operations.
-Peace officers assigned to this division perform functions related to training, recruiting, Crime Stoppers, policy review and media relations.
-Civilian employees assigned to the Executive Division serve as Telecommunications, HR Specialists, Sex Offender Compliance Registration and Warrants and Records Specialists.
+A portion of the agency’s sworn personnel are assigned to the Executive Division, since these positions require a commissioned officer familiar with field operations .
+Employees assigned to the Executive Division serve for Warrants and Records, Telecommunications and Sex Offender Compliance Registration.

 Finally, the Law Enforcement Support Division consists of the civilian employees who serve as technicians who maintain the county’s vast Mobile/Portable Radio system, and vehicle mechanics for the fleet of both marked and unmarked Sheriff’s vehicles, as well as general maintenance technicians who are in charge of facility upkeep.